211115-UTA-NET/MikeW---P0/README.md

 * (optional: has a default store location to order from)

 #### order
-* has a store location
+* has a store location - Done
-* has a customer
+* has a customer - Done
-* has an order time (when the order was placed)
+* has an order time (when the order was placed) -Done
-* can contain multiple kinds of product in the same order
+* can contain multiple kinds of product in the same order - Done
 * rejects orders with unreasonably high product quantities
 * (optional: some additional business rules, like special deals)

 #### location
-* has an inventory
+* has an inventory - Done
 * inventory decreases when orders are accepted
 * rejects orders that cannot be fulfilled with remaining inventory
 * (optional: for at least one product, more than one inventory item decrements when ordering that product)